 The music of Lent is especially conducive to the kind of journey described above.
 Throughout the centuries, poets and composers have felt inspired to write rich words and music for Lent, because the season calls upon us to look at our deepest selves and to offer that part of ourselves to God.
 This spiritual journey has led artists to create works of surpassing beauty.
 Ask any musician to name some favorite compositions, and you’re likely to hear several Lenten titles.

 Getting stuck in sadness during Lent is a trap.
 It prevents us from moving forward in grace to a renewed relationship.
-I understand that your 1979 Book of Common Prayer has a prayer that addresses this tendency to get stuck in sadness: “Deliver us from the presumption of coming to this table for solace only and not for strength; for pardon only, and not for renewal.”
+Eucharistic Prayer C in the Book of Common Prayer has a prayer that addresses this tendency to get stuck in sadness: “Deliver us from the presumption of coming to this table for solace only and not for strength; for pardon only, and not for renewal.”
 Of course, we are called to repentance, but God calls us to repentance so that we can be pardoned and get on with our lives in a renewed way.
 I find that there’s a kind of pride in me that causes me to repent continuously without ever accepting God’s graceful pardon.
 Staying in the mode of confession, refusing forgiveness renders us pretty useless to God or anyone else.

 I thought that life in my day was busy, frantic and unfocused, but then I heard about the hectic lives you live in the 21st century!
 Your schedules are so crammed full of work and entertainment that it’s no wonder you feel nervous and exhausted.
 Was it John Greenleaf Whittier who described God’s “still, small voice of calm” that leads to “coolness and. . .balm?”
 Lent makes that claim on our lives: “Slow down, be quiet, listen.
 You might hear God speak.”